Stanford 2019 Acceptance Rate: Class of 2023

 So, you’re thinking about applying to Stanford University, and you’re curious about your chances of admission.
-Well, we’re here to help!
-Of course, there are a lot of factors in the admissions process, and it’s impossible to accurately predict whether you’ll be admitted or not.
+There are a lot of factors in the admissions process.
 However, the most important factors in the admissions game are your GPA and test scores.
-So, using those as a measure, we can give you an estimate of your chances.

 Not quite there?
 Try taking our SAT prep course and You’ll still have a chance of getting in, but it’s in the single digits.
 Let’s take a closer look at Stanford admission statistics.

 - Stanford’s acceptance rate in 2019 was 3.35%

 - For the class of 2023, out of 40,500 applicants, Stanford admitted 1,357

 - The average GPA of admitted applicants was 3.95

 - The average ACT score was 33

 - The average SAT score was 1520

 For students who took the ACT, the 25th percentile score of successful applicants was 32, and the 75th percentile score was 35.